 According to the disclosure to the Texas Attorney General, the exposed information includes names, Social Security numbers and dates of birth.
 According to TransUnion, the breach did not compromise credit reports or core credit information as the incident was limited to certain personal data stored on the third-party system supporting consumer support functions.

 TransUnion began to notify affected consumers by U.S. Mail on Aug.
 26, 2025.
-In addition to the Texas AG disclosure, the breach has also been reported to the California Attorney General and the Maine Attorney General.
+In addition to the Texas AG disclosure, the breach has also been reported to the California, Iowa, Washington, Massachusetts, New Hampshire, Montana and Maine Attorney Generals' offices.

 In response to the breach, TransUnion has enhanced its security controls and continues to monitor its systems for any suspicious activity.
 To support those impacted, TransUnion is offering complimentary credit monitoring and identity protection services for 24 months through its myTrueIdentity platform.
 These services include credit monitoring, identity protection, identity resolution support and $1 million in identity theft insurance.